-The Board of Governors shall meet at least once a year and at any time that the President shall judge advisable or upon a written request sent to the President from a majority of its members, these requests being transmitted to the Executive Director.
+The Board of Governors shall meet at least once a year and at any time that the President shall judge advisable or upon a written request sent to the President from a simple majority of its members.

 A quorum of the Board of Governors is reached when one half the Governors are physically present or represented.